Feminism in New Zealand: Population gender shift

 Once European migrants started arrived in New Zealand through colonisation there were more men than women.
 By 1916 and 1941 the gender differences were about equal.
 By 1971 the gender shift began and women began to outnumber the men.
 By 2001 there were 104 women to every 100 men.
-The female population is soon to outrank the male population by 2051, because of the high mortality rate among men aged 15–24, and the female life expectancy is expected to increase much faster than males.
+The female population is expected to outrank the male population by 2051, because of the high mortality rate among men aged 15–24, and the female life expectancy is expected to increase much faster than males.

-Issues
+Situation for women

-In 2001 the gender differences in New Zealand were exponential having 63,000 more women than men.
-According to current census records, this trend is expected to continue.
-There are other anticipated key issues expected to occur in the lives of the New Zealand women including:
+In 2001 there were 63,000 more women than men.
+According to census records in 2001, this trend was expected to continue with other situations in the lives of New Zealand women included: